rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter the information of the package retrieved from the Remote Repository Service to extend it with additional information.
+Filter the information of the package retrieved from the Version Control System to extend it with additional information.

 **Parameters**
 `$info`
-> (array) the information of the package from the remote repository
+> (array) the information of the package from the VCS

 `$file_content`
-> (string) the content of the file used to filter the packages retrieved from the Remote Repository Service
+> (string) the content of the file used to filter the packages retrieved from the Version Control System

 ___
 ### upserv_filter_packages_filename